sevendiamond/odin-recipes/README.md

 # odin-recipes
+"Build a basic recipe website"
-"This is the first step.
-How about this step. still confuse."
+"The is the first time using git"